 Substances transported by a turbulent flow typically mix quickly (e.g stirring milk into coffee).
 What does happen to microorganisms transported by a turbulent flow?
 They are typically very small and have the same density of the fluid so that are expected to follow the fluid elements and thus to mix very efficiently.
-However, if they can swim, as bacteria or some species of algae, something counterintuitive can happen:they can unmix forming fractal clusters.
-This phenomenon has been studied experimentally, in a vortical flow, and numerically, in a turbulent flow, for gyrotactic microalgae.
+However, if they can swim, as bacteria or some species of algae, something counterintuitive can happen: they can unmix forming fractal clusters or remain trapped in shear flow.